geskill/IntelligeN/bin/build_129_todo.md

 - [ ] Allow to change HTTPManager implementor for a single request (settings record)

+- [x] Implement non-visual "default" control that holds title of current tab (i.e. delegation for releasename or whatever)

 - [x] Optimize HTTPManager log amount (i.e. ALL, SOME)

 - [x] Add custom fields in ITabSheetData that hold compiled IScript (required for WordPress custom files powered by IScript)